-Home plumbing snakes may also end up pushing the clog further down the pipe, rather than pulling it out altogether.
+Home plumbing snakes and plungers may also end up pushing the clog further down the pipe, rather than pulling it out altogether.
 In the end, it’s best to call a plumber.

-While you probably can’t resolve a slow draining shower yourself, there are definitely things you can do to prevent it from happening in the first place.
+While you probably can’t resolve a slow draining shower or bathtub yourself, there are definitely things you can do to prevent it from happening in the first place.

 First, buy a shower drain strainer that captures hair and other things that should not be put down the drain.
 Second, don’t pour food, chemicals, or other substances down your shower drain.
 Soap, conditioner and water are the only things your shower drain should have to handle.
 Last but not least, consider that your drain itself might be the problem.
 Even the best drain lines aren’t meant to last forever, and all of them need to be replaced eventually.
 20-30 years is generally the lifespan of a shower drain line, but other factors can greatly skew those numbers.